eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/05-deploying-an-image.md

             memory: 512Mi
           requests:
             memory: 512Mi
-        env:
-        - name: JUPYTER_ENABLE_LAB
-          value: "true"
 ```

 In short, it says to run the required container image giving it 512Mi of memory, and run only one instance of the notebook.
-The use of the JupyterLab interface has also been enabled.
+The Jupyter notebook images are setup to use the JupyterLab interface.

 To load this resource definition into Kubernetes, run the command: